 - Whey and soy proteins have become popular sources of protein.
 Whey is high in BCAA leucine and is absorbed very quickly.
 However, whey tends to contain more cholesterol than is recommended and many people develop significant allergies to both whey and soy.

-- Vegetable and plant proteins are incomplete proteins so it is advisable to eat these protein sources in combination to compensate for amino acid deficiencies.
-For example, you might combine cereal foods (limiting in lysine but rich in methionine) with legumes such as peas, beans, peanuts and alfalfa (limiting in methionine but rich in lysine).
+- Vegetable and Plant-proteins are incomplete proteins so it is advisable to eat these protein sources in combination to compensate for amino acid deficiencies.
+For example, you might combine cereal foods (limited in lysine but rich in methionine) with legumes such as peas, beans, peanuts and alfalfa (limiting in methionine but rich in lysine).

-This is fast assuming popularity as a protein source for athletes.
-Our own Bindi Organic Pea Protein is taking off like crazy.
-Why?
+Pea Protein is is fast assuming popularity as a protein source for athletes.
+Our own Bindi Organic Pea Protein has taken off like crazy – why is that?

 - Pea protein contains a lot of the BCAAs important for decreasing muscle breakdown after workouts.

 - It has a positive effect on muscle growth, increasing muscle thickness just as potently as dairy-based proteins.